-Below you will find a list of all posts that have been categorised as "Focus Area: Sector building"
+Below you will find a list of all posts that have been categorised as "Focus Area: Sector capability and capacity building"

 Analysis of financial data from selected not-for-profit organisations for the financial years 2019, 2020 and 2021 show that Queensland’s not-for-profit sector is likely suffering from significant financial pressure.